Exclusive: A billion for every chip-maker who 'makes in India,' sources say

 The government extended the last date of submission for that expression of interest to end-March from Jan.
 31, given the level of industry demand, the government source said.

-A consortium of investors led by Abu Dhabi-based fund Next Orbit Ventures has shown interest in setting up in India, an auto industry source said.
+Abu Dhabi-based fund Next Orbit Ventures has filed an application to set up in India, it said on Wednesday.
+An auto industry source said it had done so as leader of a consortium of investors.

 A shortage of chips is holding back India's auto sector just when it sees early signs of a recovery in demand after sales plunged in 2020 because of the pandemic.